drazioti/rp/rpi3_hot_spot/readme.txt

-This is an example of how to turn a raspberry pi3 to a hotspot using a connection from  a usb-modem (ZTE usb modem) and not ethernet.
+This is an example of how to turn a raspberry pi3 to a hotspot using a connection from  a usb-modem (ZTE usb modem) and not from ethernet.

-You have to install : hostaspd and dnsmasq
+You have to install : hostapd and dnsmasq
 $sudo apt-get install hostapd
 $sudo apt-get install dnsmasq